The Truth About Calories and Fat Loss: Understanding Energy Balance

 • Make Gradual Changes: Instead of drastically cutting calories, make small, sustainable changes to your diet and lifestyle.
 This will make it easier to stick to your plan in the long run.

-• Move Your Body: Exercise plays a crucial role in fat loss, not only by burning calories but also by building muscle, which increases your metabolism.
+• Move Your Body: Exercise plays a crucial role in fat loss by burning calories and building muscle, which increases your metabolism.
 Find activities you enjoy and incorporate them into your routine.

 Unmasking the Myths: Common Misconceptions About Calories and Fat Loss